iongion/container-desktop/USAGE.md

 ### Windows

 - Download the application from Microsoft Store, it is digitally signed, courtesy of Microsoft.
-You can also install it using `winget install "Container Desktop"`.
+You can also install it using `winget install "Container Desktop"`

 ### Linux